The goals of the Leadership APTA program are to:

 - Educate participants about APTA, including its purpose, leadership, governance, structure, industry impact, and professional development opportunities.

-- Connect class members with respected senior and excutive leaders both within and outside the public transportation industry.
+- Connect class members with respected senior and executive leaders both within and outside the public transportation industry.

 - Engage class members in APTA by introducing them to APTA's executive and senior leadership, APTA committee leaders, by offering first-hand opportunities for class members to become actively involved through committee work, task forces, or special projects and see the impact and outcome of their contributions.

 - Incorporate direction, mentoring and guidance, faculty assistance, and programmatic support from members of the Leadership APTA Committee.

 - Provide immediate means and recognition for class members to give back to APTA and the industry through their class executive leadership projects, papers, and related opportunities.

 - Enable active participation and visibility at APTA’s Legislative Conference and Annual Meetings.

 - Support and sustain a collegial and professional environment that facilitates team building, networking, and strong communication with a diverse group of Leadership APTA program participants, alumni, and APTA members.

-Dr. Jeanine Turner, faculty member for the December session, is Associate Professor, Communications, Culture and Technology Program, Georgetown University.
+Dr. Jeanine Turner, faculty member for the November/December session, is Associate Professor, Communications, Culture and Technology Program, Georgetown University.